mt-support/tribe-ext-test-data-generator/readme.txt

 Please create a GitHub issue inside the project.

 == Changelog ==

 = [1.1.0] 2023-06-22 =

-* Version - Event Tickets 5.6.1 is only compatible with The Events Calendar 6.1.2 and higher.
+* Version - The Events Calendar Test Data Generator 1.1.0 is only compatible with The Events Calendar 6.1.2 and higher.
-* Version - Event Tickets 5.6.1 is only compatible with Event Tickets 5.6.1 and higher.
+* Version - The Events Calendar Test Data Generator 1.1.0 is only compatible with Event Tickets 5.6.1 and higher.
 * Fix - Lock our container usage(s) to the new Service_Provider contract in tribe-common.
 This prevents conflicts and potential fatals with other plugins that use a di52 container.

 = [1.0.10] 2023-04-06 =